yehia67/documentation/general/0.1/how-to-guides/setup-sbc.md

     ssh -6 USERNAME@fe80::c0a2:76c6:4ed5:a442%wlp3s0
     ```

-    If you found more than one IP address, you should check every IP address until you find the right one.
+    If you found more than one IP address, you should check every IP address until you find the correct one.
     If you can log in with the your username and password, this IP address is probably your SBC.
     If you want to make sure that this IP address is your SBC, just check it with the `cat /proc/cpuinfo` command.